Will changing my business name hurt my SEO?

 I am been thinking about changing my business name for a while.
 I want to use it as a way to reengage my customers with an exciting new brand launch.
 The only thing holding me back is I don't know how this will affect my SEO.
 I rely a lot on search traffic.

 Yes, it hurts.
-We can overcome this issue easily now, Recently google provides a good option to change the address in Search Console. it sends the old customers to new the address. increase in traffic also very soon.
+We can overcome this issue easily now, recently Google provides a good option to change the address in search console.
+It sends the old customers to new the address and increases in traffic very quickly.

 The answer to your question is YES.
 If you change you business name then it will impact SEO.
 The reason behind this is SEO promote your brand name or brand domain.
 If you change that so it defiantly effect SEO also.